Fl0W97/ci-p3-stock-analyst/README.md

 ### Description Alphavantage API
 Alpha vantage is a free proivder of stock information.
-25 requests per day are included in the free version. you can find here an extensive API documentation: https://www.alphavantage.co/documentation/
+25 requests per day are included in the free version. you can find here an extensive ([API documentation](https://www.alphavantage.co/documentation/)).

 <details>
 <summary>details</summary>